 "Getting dressed for work is tricky," says Levo CEO Caroline Ghosn to Glamour Magazine.
 "Because of diminishing boundaries and an individuality-embracing culture is taking over, the idea of what success looks like is becoming less clear-cut."

-So whether your first day is tomorrow, you've got a new promotion, or you're showing up for the 1,272 day, here are some of our new go to tips when it comes to dressing for work.
+So whether your first day is tomorrow, you've got a new promotion, or you're showing up for the 1,272th day, here are some of our go-to tips to help you when it comes to dressing for work.

-Dressing in 2016 now includes creating and cultivating your personal brand, but "don't be duped by the Instagram-approved message of 'doing you' 24/7" says Glamour Magazine, especially if "you" is a mesh crop top wearing Gothic.
+Company culture is key when it comes to what to wear.
+Dressing now includes creating and cultivating your personal brand, but "don't be duped by the Instagram-approved message of 'doing you' 24/7," says Glamour Magazine, especially if "you" is a mesh crop top wearing Gothic.

 A great general rule?
 Anything requiring special undergarments is a no-no at the office.
 A good tip Glamour offers is to take a look at the company culture and imagine how a character in a movie would dress.
 (Anne Hathaway in Devil Wears Prada anyone?)
-"Finding a blend between your identity and that cultural image is the sweet spot."
+"Finding a blend between your identity and that cultural image is the sweet spot," says Ghosn.

 Getting the dress code right at the interview is key.
-Toni Thompson of Conde Nast sites a study saying people make judgements of you within 14 seconds of meeting you.
+Toni Thompson of Conde Nast cites a study saying people make judgments of you within 14 seconds of meeting you.
 Your look shows how prepared and confident you are.
 "People who take the time to pull themselves together from head to toe do better on the job," she says.

-Regardless of your profession, don't make casual Friday the downfall of the dress code.
+Regardless of your profession or the dress code, don't be too casual...and don't make casual Friday the downfall of the dress code.